-SAVA provides confidential support to victims of sexual assault through crisis intervention, advocacy, and counseling.
+Description: The SAVA Center provides confidential support to victims of sexual assault through crisis intervention, advocacy, and counseling.
 SAVA also provides prevention programs through community outreach and education.
-These curricula are designed for ages 8 through 18.
+These curricula are primarily designed for ages 6 through 18.
+(Our program for individuals with disabilities can be provided to adults as well.)
 Each prevention program utilizes the STOP Sexual Violence strategies outlined by the Centers for Disease Control and Prevention to address sexual violence prevention in school communities.